Suzukazole/Client-Server-Auth/README.md

 ### Setting up Multiple Clients
 Since the server is a multithreaded application it can support multiple client connections at the same time.
-Setting up multiple clients is no different.
-Just run the Client application on different IP addresses and connect to the correct server address and port.
+Setting up multiple clients is no different, just run the Client application on different IP addresses and connect to the correct server address and port.
 The authentication and communication loop happen in the same way.